duonghoanh/Thanks-card-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+***
+The application is still in development, deploying at the wrong time can cause the application to crash or crash.
+If you run the application crashes.
+Don't be sad, cause me too and I'm fixing it
+***
 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.3

-* System dependencies
+* System dependencies:operating system Ubuntu

 * Configuration

-* Database creation

-* Database initialization
+* Database initialization: Sqlite 3

-* How to run the test suite
+* How to run the test suite cmd: bundle ->rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...